rafatuita/dashboard_wiki/Dependency-management.md

 In order to keep our dependencies up-to-date we have introduced [Greenkeeper](https://greenkeeper.io/) bot to the project.
 It scans for new dependency versions and automatically creates pull requests for them.
 Greenkeeper's pull request are marked with `greenkeeper` label.

+JavaScript dependencies are kept outside repository thanks to `.gitignore` file.
+In order to start developing it is needed to run `npm i` after checking out the repository.

 ### Checking for updates

 Run `gulp check-npm-deps` to check for updates.
 The output should be similar to one presented below: